eBay Search Results: How to Make Best Match Work for You

 - Be extremely conscientious.
-A long, steady stream of disputes is the last thing you want to have on your membership record with a system like best match in place.
+A long, steady stream of disputes is the last thing you want to have on your membership record with a system like Best Match in place.
 Even resolved disputes remain in the database forever, so do what you can to offer sufficient customer service and security to your buyers before there is any need for dispute resolution.

 - When disputes do occur, give in as often as possible.
 The only thing potentially more damaging than having disputes on your membership record is having lost disputes in which eBay or PayPal decided against you.
 If you’re going to lose anyway, give your buyer what they want before the database shows that eBay or PayPal had to do it for you.

 - Obey all eBay rules and regulations.
-Every warning, suspension, or other type of rule-oriented action from eBay also appears on your database record and can be used to affect your score, so be sure that you’re also in compliance with eBay’s policies about how sellers ought to behave, including avoiding things like shill bidding or rights violations.
+Every warning, suspension, or rule-oriented action from eBay also appears on your database record and can be used to affect your score, so be sure that you’re also in compliance with eBay’s policies about how sellers ought to behave, including avoiding things like shill bidding or rights violations.

 Although the system may frustrate some sellers, it does reduce shipping price abuse, poor seller performance, and keyword spamming by making each of these practices unprofitable.
 Sellers can use it as a tool to establish and enhance their standards for efficient performance and customer service.